siwill22/gws-examples/README.md

 Example code showing how to use the gplates web service to get plate reconstructions directly from http requests, using
 - matlab
 - bash/command line
-- python (but without needing to have pygplates installed)
+- python
 - R

+The jupyter notebooks in the python example are a good place to start since they can be rendered directly in a browser without needing to install anything.

-See individual scripts for dependencies
+See individual scripts for dependencies.
+Note that the python examples do NOT require pygplates to be installed.

 NOTE: the gplates web service is still in a preliminary stage and changing frequently, so the scripts are prone to break as a result